wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 To run API Discovery correctly:

-1. Ensure that the unique value of the [`wallarm_instance`](../admin-en/configure-parameters-en.md#wallarm_instance) directive is assigned to each application or environment for which you want to build the API structure.

-    For example, to enable the API Discovery module for `example.com` and `test.com`, the `wallarm_istance` directives should be added in the appropriate `server` blocks of NGINX configuration:
+1. If you want to enable API Discovery only for the selected applications, ensure that the applications are added as described in the [Setting up applications](../user-guides/settings/applications.md) article.

-    ```bash
-    server {
-        listen       80;
-        server_name  example.com;
-        wallarm_mode block;
-        wallarm_instance 13;

-        ...
-    }

-    server {
-        listen       80;
-        server_name  test.com;
-        wallarm_mode monitoring;
-        wallarm_instance 14;

-        ...
-    }
-    ```
-    API Discovery uses the `wallarm_instance` value to identify the application the traffic is flowing to and build a separate API structure for each application.
-If the `wallarm_instance` directive is not configured, structures of all APIs are grouped in one tree.
+    If the applications are not configured, structures of all APIs are grouped in one tree.

 2. Send a request to enable traffic analysis with API Discovery to the [Wallarm technical support](mailto:support@wallarm.com).
-You may request enabling entire API Discovery (all applications) or only for selected applications.
+You may request enabling API Discovery for all applications or only for selected applications.
 The request should include the following data:

     * Name of your company account registered in Wallarm Console.
     * Name of the [Wallarm Cloud](overview.md#cloud) being used.
     * If you want to enable API Discovery only for the selected applications, mention that requirement and list IDs of applications to be discovered.
-Application ID is the value of `wallarm_instance`.
+Application ID is displayed in the **Settings** → **[Applications](../user-guides/settings/applications.md)** section of Wallarm Console and it is the value of `wallarm_instance` at the same time.

 Once the API Discovery module is enabled, it will start the traffic analysis and API structure building.
 The API structure will be displayed in the **API Discovery** section of Wallarm Console.